andrew1835/React-Google-Library-Search/README.md

 7. Attempted to populate the "Saved" page with the items from the database, however, was unable to do so

 Although I've ran into a road block with this assignment, I'm really excited to finish it up.
 I know I'm 90% of the way there, and will get some assistance tomorrow in order to make the final push.
 The two things I must do in order to fully complete this assignment are:
-1. Figure out why the "Saved" page isn't being populated with my database items
+1. Figure out why the "Saved" page isn't being populated with my database items.
-2. Make sure that the "Save" button is adding items to the database
+2. Make sure that the "Save" button is adding items to the database.

 # Links
 Link to GitHub repo: https://github.com/andrew1835/React-Google-Library-Search